syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 The `SfChat` alllows to change the shape of the messages by using the [SfChat.MessageShape](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~MessageShape.html) property.

-To apply `MessageShape` in the SfChat, follow the code example:
+To apply `MessageShape` in the SfChat, refer the below code example:

 {% tabs %}
 {% highlight xaml %}